saahinduran/STM32-Based-Quadcopter-Flight-Controller-Software/README.md

 1) Angle Mode Flight
 2) GPS & Altitude Hold Flight (In Order To Compansate Position and Altitude Drift For Image Processing)
 3) Go To a Single GPS Point Function (Not Working So Properly Right Now)
-4) Telemetry Module Sending the Status Data of Quad
+4) Telemetry Module Sending the Status Data of Quad (My Teammate Will Share the Source Codes of The Ground Station Software Soon)
 5) Fail-safe (In Case of Connection Loss Between MCU and Transmitter, Motors Stop)
 6) Independent Watchdog Timer (So You Can Add Code and Check If It Will Exceed Normal Runtime of The Loop)
 7) Calibration Processes for Magnetometer, Gyroscope&Accelerometer.